fiberplane/mcp-lite/examples/auth-clerk/README.md

 # Fill in the values for the secret variables from the example file
 cp .dev.vars.example .dev.vars
 ```

+Create an OAuth app in Clerk: https://dashboard.clerk.com/last-active?path=user-authentication/oauth-applications

+Copy your Clerk OAuth client secret and client ID from the OAuth app you created into your `.dev.vars` file.

+Add a redirect URI to the OAuth app in the Clerk dashboard.

+Enable Dynamic Client Registration using the toggle in the Clerk dashboard: https://dashboard.clerk.com/last-active?path=user-authentication/oauth-applications

+## Development

 Run the development server